-Question Answer Marks 4 Level 4 (15-19 marks) Good response Clear, supported reasoning about the recommended course of action.
+Question Answer Marks 4 Level 4 (15-19 marks) Good response Clear, supported and credible explanation about the recommended course of action.
 Different arguments and perspectives are considered.
-The response contains a range of reasoned points and/or evidence to support the views expressed, with three (or more) developed points, and some undeveloped points.
-The response is generally well-structured and a judgement is reached.
-Level 3 (10-14 marks) Reasonable response Some supported reasoning about the recommended course of action.
+The response contains a range of reasoned points and/or evidence to support the views expressed, usually with three (or more) developed points, and some undeveloped points.
+The response is generally well structured, and a judgement is reached.
+Level 3 (10-14 marks) Reasonable response Some supported explanation about the recommended course of action.
 Different arguments and perspectives are included.
-The response contains some points and/or evidence to support the views expressed, with two (or more) developed points, and some undeveloped points.
+The response contains some points and/or evidence to support the views expressed, usually with two (or more) developed points, and some undeveloped points.
 The response is structured but at times difficult to follow and an attempt is made to give an overall judgement.
-Level 2 (5-9 marks) Basic response Basic reasoning about the recommended course of action.
-Different arguments are included; perspectives, if present, are unclear.
-The response relies on assertion rather than evidence but contains one (or more) developed point(s) or a range of undeveloped points.
-The response lacks structure and is difficult to follow though a basic judgement may be attempted.
-Level 1 (1-4 marks) Limited response Limited and unsupported reasoning about the topic in general.
+Level 2 (5-9 marks) Basic response Basic explanation about the recommended course of action.
+Different arguments are included; perspectives, if present, may be unclear.
+The response relies on assertion rather than reason or evidence; usually with one (or more) developed point(s) or a range of undeveloped points.
+The response is generally unstructured and difficult to follow.
+A judgement may be attempted.
+Level 1 (1-4 marks) Limited response Limited, unsupported explanation about the recommended course of action or some discussion about the topic in general.
 Different arguments may be included.
+Often tangential, generalised and lacking in clarity.
+Unstructured and often difficult to follow.
 Level 0 (0 marks) No relevant response or creditworthy material.